Welcome to the PHARMACOVIGILANCE section of the website of the Medicines and Medical Devices Agency of Serbia (ALIMS).

 Therefore it is very important that the safety of all medicines is monitored throughout their marketed life – known as pharmacovigilance.

-The ultimate goal of pharmacovigilance is to protect public health by putting patient safety in main focus.
+The ultimate goal of pharmacovigilance is to protect public health by putting patient safety first.
 Therefore, pharmacovigilance is considered an essential part of medicines regulation.

-One of the assigned affairs performed by the ALIMS is establishment, continuous maintenance and improvement of the national pharmacovigilance system in Serbia.
-System should enable safety signal detection, risk identification, characterisation, assessment, minimisation, communication and prevention in order to provide the best possible benefit/risk ratio of medicines in daily practice and promote rational and safe use of medicines.
-Those pharmacovigilance activities ALIMS conducts by its National Pharmacovigilance Centre (NPC).
+One of the assigned affairs performed by the ALIMS is the establishment, continuous maintenance and improvement of the national pharmacovigilance system in Serbia.
+The system should enable safety signal detection, risk identification, characterization, assessment, minimization, communication and prevention in order to provide the best possible benefit/risk ratio of medicines in daily practice and promote rational and safe use of medicines.
+Those pharmacovigilance activities ALIMS conducts through its National Pharmacovigilance Centre (NPC).

-As crucial element of public health protection, pharmacovigilance represents the most important ALIMS`s affair for current and future period.
-Working together with all parties in the field of pharmacovigilance, the ALIMS wants to contribute to strengthening of responsible, authoritative and confident pharmacovigilance system and medicines regulatory system, in order to improve patient safety.
+As crucial a element of public health protection, pharmacovigilance represents the most important aspect of ALIMS`s for the current and future periods.
+Working together with all parties in the field of pharmacovigilance, the ALIMS wants to contribute to the strengthening a responsible, authoritative and confident pharmacovigilance system and medicine regulatory system, in order to improve patient safety.